 Currently we host six third year medical students in family medicine—four connected to the residency program and two with private practices; two on our OB/GYN service; and two third-year students in psychiatry.
 We have also designed a coordinated inpatient and outpatient clerkship in internal medicine, as well as surgical and pediatric clerkships.

-For questions regarding a 4th year Sub I rotation in Family Medicine or a URM rotation, please contact Beth Zangari, Administrative Assistant II, at Beth.Zangari1@pennmedicine.upenn.edu or Alice Damen, Medical Education Liaison, at Alice.Damen1@pennmedicine.upenn.edu.
+For questions regarding a 4th year Sub I rotation in Family Medicine or a URM rotation, please contact Beth Zangari, Medical Student Coordinator, at Beth.Zangari1@pennmedicine.upenn.edu or Alice Damen, Medical Education Liaison, at Alice.Damen1@pennmedicine.upenn.edu.

 The Student Experience